The Church as Body of Christ

 “As a body is one though it has many parts, and all the parts of the body, though many, are one body, so also Christ.
 For in one Spirit we were all baptized into one body, whether Jews or Greeks, slaves or free persons, and we were all given to drink of one Spirit.”

-Paul further develops this in Ephesians 1:22–23, describing Christ as “head over all things to the church, which is his body, the fullness of him who fills all in all,” highlighting Christ’s preeminence and the Church’s derivation of life from him.
+The apostle deepens this mystery in Ephesians 1:22–23, proclaiming Christ as “head over all things to the church, which is his body, the fullness of him who fills all in all.”
+The Church thus becomes the sphere where Christ’s fullness dwells and operates in history, continuing the Incarnation through time.

 The Mystical Body Doctrine